 Although Malone was absent from oil stock scams for several years, investors did not abandon their fascination with doodlebugs.
 The convicted con man resurfaced in the early 1950s when his penchant for mail fraud landed him in trouble with the Securities and Exchange Commission (SEC).

 “Often investigation is directed to highly objectionable sales literature which greatly over emphasize the possibilities of success from the proposed security purchase,” the SEC noted in its 17th annual report.
 “So it was in the case of Oil Prospectors, Inc. and Ralph Malone.”

-A year later, the SEC again addressed the issue of doodlebugs, explaining the necessity to resorting to the courts to get compliance with the Securities Act.
+One year later, the SEC again addressed the issue of doodlebugs, explaining the necessity of resorting to the courts to get compliance with the Securities Act.

 “A substantial number of cases requiring injunctive action are those relating to oil and mining promotions,” noted the June 30, 1952, annual report.
 “The ‘gold brick’ aspect of many of these promotions has by now become quite stereotyped.”
 The SEC’s complaints seeking injunctions pointed out that, “sellers were omitting to disclose that these individuals had criminal records.”

 The commission cited another example of “the almost perennial doodlebug” where the “defendants used in their operations a device called a ‘Magnetic Logger’ and the claims made for its efficacy in discovering oil were the usual ones and were false…There is reason to believe that the injunction obtained by the commission saved the investing public a substantial sum.”

 An SEC injunction in 1951 finally brought an end to Oil Prospectors and Ralph Malone disappeared from the news.
 Doodlebug hoaxes continued.